tud-hri/nudging-humans-in-traffic/README.md

 - [x] ~Draw the planned trajectory - Niek~
 - [x] Implement relative input weights
 - [x] Split acceleration and deceleration inputs
+- [x] Make simulated human target dynamic (may be a good idea to put this in the `Trajectory` object)
+- [x] Data visualization: plot state after simulation run

 ## Run